syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Exporting.md

 ![](Exporting_images/Customizing-Themes_img1.png)

-## AutoFormat Class
+## AutoFormat class

-The **AutoFormat** Class can be used to customize the styles or themes applied to the exported grid.
+The **AutoFormat** class can be used to customize the styles or themes applied to the exported grid.
 With the autoFormat class, you can provide required color to the grid content, alt row background or border color.

 The various properties available under the autoFormat class are listed in the following table.